20 French slang words YOU NEED TO KNOW in 2023

-Transcription of the video on French slang
+Transcription of video on French slang

 Don't worry, it's normal.
 I used mostly slang words.